bluebrown/katacoda-scenarios/kubernetes-dns/step3.md

 `kubectl describe service whoami -n dev`{{execute}}

 Note how the service selector is pointing to the label `app=whoami`.
 That means it will match the podset from the whoami deployment.
-In conclusion, when naming the service the sanme as the deployment, the selector will work without further modification.
+In conclusion, when naming the service the same as the deployment, the selector will work without further modification.